For a long time in my recovery I didn't think it was ok to ask for things. I'd hear things like "thy will, not mine, be done."

 *OUR THOUGHTS ARE POWERFUL*

-Looking back, I can see how all of the self-deprecating things I said to myself took root in my psyche; in my life.
+Looking back, I can see how all of the self-deprecating things I said to myself took root in my inner and outer environments.

 ***The same things works in the other direction.***